Translation management

 • On the address bar, enter the link to the web page you would like to translate.

-• Go to the Translate icon.
-At the top right-hand corner shown by the letter ”T” and right-click on it.
+• Go to the Translate icon at the top right-hand corner shown by the letter ”T” and right-click on it.

 • Select the option “Translate page with Google Translate.”